Charlie O'Connell (footballer): Peterborough United

 O'Connell made his senior debut as a substitute in a 4–1 League One win over Doncaster Rovers on 9 May 2021.

 During the 2021–22 campaign, O'Connell enjoyed a brief loan spell with Kettering Town, featuring three times in all competitions.
-Proceeding this, he went onto to join Woking on three separate occasions during both 2022–23 and 2023–24 campaigns, returning to the club as recently as October 2023, signing a one-month loan with the Surrey-based side.
+Proceeding this, he went on to join Woking on three occasions during both 2022–23 and 2023–24 campaigns, returning to the club in October 2023, signing a one-month loan with the Surrey-based side.

 Proceeding a brief return to Woking, O'Connell joined National League South side, Hampton & Richmond Borough on loan in February 2024.
 He went onto feature seven times, scoring once before moving onto Oxford City for the remainder of the campaign.
 He made his debut that same day in a 2–2 draw with Rochdale.

 On 12 May 2024, Peterborough announced the player had been transfer-listed.

 On 3 July 2024, O'Connell moved to Boreham Wood for an undisclosed fee on a two-year deal.